rianV2/Dunning-Kruger-Logs/README.md

 - can pass previous chats history, or same prompt.
 How to split personality
 - every request should send same prompt personality guidance

+## Golang
+- What is the role of the select statement when used with channels in Go?
+To allow waiting on multiple channel operations
+- An int and a bool.
+What is the memory usage of an instance?
+9 bytes
+- What does the recover() function return when called within a deferred function after a panic?
+Its panic value